zerocool320/emacs.d/README.md

 # emacs.d
 My emacs configuration

-Checkout the "dev_mac" or "dev_ubuntu" branch for bleeding-edge version
+Checkout the "dev" branch for bleeding-edge version

 TODO:
 - Need to consolidate Mac and Ubuntu branches to a single dev branch